Facade of the National Archeological Museum in Athens

 Caption: Odeon of Herodes Atticus on the Acropolis Slopes

-Slowly, slowly we climb up and up until we face the entrance to the Acropolis—enormous pillars soaring into the cloud-studded Athenian sky.
-I am suitably awed and snap away happily.
+Slowly, slowly we climb up and up Acropolis hill until we face the monumental entrance to the Acropolis—enormous pillars soaring into the cloud-studded Athenian sky.
+I am suitably awed and snap away happily along with a few hundred of my fellow climbers.

 Approaching the entrance to the Acropolis in Athens